pilsprog/skyport-logic/docs/en/GAME.md

 Upon gamestart, each AI is set to a protected starting-tile.
 A starting- tile can be moved off of, but cannot be moved onto.
 Hence only the server may place a player on a starting tile.
-Attacking a player on a starting tile incurs damage to the player performing the attack.
-A player on a starting-tile may not perform any moves other than moving away from the starting tile.
-Standing on the starting-tile incurs a health/point penality.
+A player standing on the starting tile, may not attack, and cannot be attacked.
+Remaining on the starting tile when the round is over, incurrs a penality of -10 points.

 ACTIONS
 -------